DefProc/TweetUpdater/readme.txt

 == Description ==

-TweetUpdater will send a Twitter message from you WordPress installation whenever a new post is published, or when a previously published post is updated; as you choose.
+TweetUpdater will send a message to your Twitter account, from you WordPress installation, whenever a new post is published, or when a previously published post is updated; as you choose.

 The tweet format is flexible, with placeholders for title and URL.
 URLs can be included from a variety of sources.
 In addition to full post permalinks (standard or friendly urls as selected in your site setup) the following short url services are supported:

-Internal:
+Internal services:

 * [la petite url](http://wordpress.org/extend/plugins/le-petite-url/) plugin
 * WordPress Permalink